WasatchPhotonics/JSONExtractor/README.md

 # Backlog

+- add filename as implicit attribute for filtering
 - save/load configs (filter and extract sets)
 - before/after comparator for dates
 - progressBar for extract, sync

+# Architecture

+Obviously this is the kind of thing that would experience *dramatic* performance improvements through parallelization, ideally using some variant of map-reduce (Hadoop etc) to split the list of S3 keys across a dozen processing nodes.

+The lion's share of runtime is absolutely spent in ungzipping, then parsing the JSON blobs, which is why the ability to carefully pre-filter based on filename / key can be a game-changer.

 # Changelog